kleinay/kleinay.github.io/README.md

 ## About

-I am a Ph.D researcher in Computer Science in the [Natural Language Processing Lab](http://u.cs.biu.ac.il/~nlp/) at [Bar Ilan University](http://www1.biu.ac.il/indexE.php) under the supervision of [Prof. Ido Dagan](http://www.cs.biu.ac.il/~dagan/).
+I am a Ph.D researcher in Computer Science in the [Natural Language Processing Lab](https://biu-nlp.github.io/) at [Bar Ilan University](http://www1.biu.ac.il/indexE.php) under the supervision of [Prof. Ido Dagan](http://www.cs.biu.ac.il/~dagan/).
-Most of my research so far is focused on Semantic Representations, and we are working on devising a natural way to break down the information conveyed by langauge.
-My research interests are broad and include computational linguistics, semantics and meaning, cognitive psycholinguistics and applied deep learning for NLP.
+Most of my research so far is focused on Semantic Representations.
+Other that that, my research interests are broad and include computational linguistics, semantics and meaning, cognitive psycholinguistics and applied deep learning for NLP.

 I completed my B.Sc.
 (2015) in Psychology and Philosophy and my M.Sc.
 (2018) in Computer Science at Bar Ilan University.

+## The QASem project

+We have devised a natural way to break down the information conveyed by langauge, using question-answer pairs.
+Our semantic framework, termed *QASem* (QA-based Semantics), consists of several annotation 'layers' covering different types of textual information or *semantic relations*.
+Our tool takes in a sentences and outputs a set of QAs that correspond to the basic information units in the sentence.
+You can take a look at the [QASem demo](https://huggingface.co/spaces/kleinay/qasem-demo) or install it in your python environment through `pip install qasem`.
+See our [repo](https://github.com/kleinay/QASem) for further details.

 ## Publications

-Klein, Ayal, Eran Hirsch, Ron Eliav, Valentina Pyatkin, Avi Caciularu, and Ido Dagan. ["QASem Parsing: Text-to-text Modeling of QA-based Semantics."](QASem_Parsing_arxiv_version-23.5.22.pdf) Soon on arxiv.
+Klein, Ayal, Eran Hirsch, Ron Eliav, Valentina Pyatkin, Avi Caciularu, and Ido Dagan. ["QASem Parsing: Text-to-text Modeling of QA-based Semantics."](https://aclanthology.org/2022.emnlp-main.528/) In Proceedings of the 2022 Conference on Empirical Methods in Natural Language Processing, pp. 7742–7756, Abu Dhabi, United Arab Emirates.
+Association for Computational Linguistics.
+2022.

 Klein, Ayal, Oren Pereg, Daniel Korat, Vasudev Lal, Moshe Wasserblat, and Ido Dagan. ["Opinion-based Relational Pivoting for Cross-domain Aspect Term Extraction."](https://aclanthology.org/2022.wassa-1.11/) In Proceedings of the 12th Workshop on Computational Approaches to Subjectivity, Sentiment & Social Media Analysis, pp. 104-112.
 2022.